yifr/mini_me/README.md

+# Mini Me
-# A chatbot trained on all my facebook messenger chat history.
+A chatbot trained on all my facebook messenger chat history.

 Seq2Seq and LSTM built in pytorch